mchrisman/zero-kerf-laser-jigsaw/single-page-puzzles.md

 ### Step 1: Clone the blank border template and add your picture

-Make a copy of the blank border template (blank-border-template.svg).
+Make a copy of the blank border template <a href="blank-border-template.svg" download>(blank-border-template.svg)</a>.

 Open the copy in the vector editor.
 Set the document size to 8.5"x11" (landscape orientation).
 "Select all", and scale and position the borders so that they fill the whole page with no margins (the edges of the color bars being at the edge of the page).